plotdb/form/doc/manager.md

        - Please note that, without `partial = true`, value({}) means setting values of all widgets to `undefined`.
  - `content(p)`: get content from widget with path `p`.
    - for more about `content`, see cotnent in `widget` document.
+ - `manager(opt)`: get managers from widgets inside this manager.
+   - return value: a list of form managers (an empty array is returned if no such manager available)
+   - option:
+     - `depth`: default 0 (all depth).
  - `order()`: return information about field visual orders in the form, as an object with followin structure:

     {